devops329/devops/instruction/testing/testing.md

 Second, there is no better documentation than the code itself.
 Unfortunately, code can take a long time to read.
 However, an example of how to use the code is often the exact concise documentation that we are looking for.
 Well written, clearly named, tests can provide just that.

 Consider the following test for a `Catalog` object.
 We can see from the test that we can `add` items and then get them all back with the `history`.
 Items can be of different type.
 It is also obvious that both the add and history methods are asynchronous.
-No long winded narratives are necessary; I can experiment with this example, and I can use it to start my code.
+No long-winded narratives are necessary; I can experiment with this example, and I can use it to start my code.

 ```js
 test('history', async () => {